Jonathan Penrose: Correspondence chess

-Penrose's over the board performance started to decline in the 1970s and he fainted at the 1970 Olympiad in the midst of a tense game.
+Penrose's over the board performance started to decline in the 1970s and he fainted at the 1970 Olympiad during a tense game.
 Consequently, he moved on to correspondence chess, where he was successful, earning the International Master (IMC) title in 1980 and the grandmaster (GMC) title in 1983.
 He led his country to victory in the 9th Correspondence Olympiad (1982–1987).

 Personal life

 Penrose was the son of Margaret Leathes and Lionel Penrose, a professor of genetics, the grandson of the physiologist John Beresford Leathes, and brother of Roger Penrose, Oliver Penrose, and Shirley Hodgson.
 He was a psychologist and university lecturer by profession, with a PhD.
 He had two daughters from his marriage to Margaret Wood.

 Penrose was awarded the OBE in 1971.

 He died on 30 November 2021, at the age of 88.